-You have the best team with the right skillset and commitment to excellence- but why are your construction bids not working?
+You have the best team with the suitable skill set and commitment to excellence- but why are your construction bids not working?

-If your construction bids are hitting amiss, you will not get as much work as you want.
+A good bidding strategy will increase your probability of landing the best projects and clients successfully.
+If your construction bids are hit or miss, you will not get as much work as you want.
 To come up with winning bids, you need to understand the construction process and refine your approach.
-A good bidding strategy will increase your probability of successfully landing the best projects and clients.

 Table of Contents

 The bidding process is like a job application or a resume.
-It gives an overview of your capabilities to carry out the work to completion.
-If your first impression is impeccable, you are likely to move to the interview phase.
+It gives an overview of your capabilities to complete the work.
+If your first impression is impeccable, you will likely move to the interview phase.

 As a contractor, you can find bid invitations from various sources.

-The bidding process is highly regulated for government projects, but it can be less formal for private projects.
+The bidding process is highly regulated for government projects but can be less formal for private projects.
 However, it more or less follows the same procedure.
 The necessary steps are:

 We will now discuss each of these points below.

 This is where the project owner sends out a Request for Proposals (RFP) or an Invitation for Bid (IFB).
 For public projects, they are generally large and open invitations.
-This is when the project owner lays out the project requirements, specifies the contract type, and defines the delivery method to be used.
+This is when the project owner lays out the project requirements, specifies the contract type, and defines the delivery method.

 The pricing heavily determines the awarding of the contract.
 However, the bid solicitation phase requires more information, such as the Request For Qualification.
 (RFQ).
 In retrospect, it is the method used to get as much information as necessary on the prospective contractors’ company history.